 Boiled, then cooled potatoes are also a good source, and great in Greek salads.
 Some people add powdered potato starch to smoothies for a helping of resistant starch as well.

 Like bananas?
-As long as the bananas are at least a little green when you consume them, the resistant starch is present.
+As long as the bananas are at least a little green when you consume them, resistant starch is present.
 But once they ripen, the starch is no longer resistant.

 Editor’s note: Discover how to live a cancer prevention lifestyle — using foods, vitamins, minerals and herbs — as well as little-known therapies allowed in other countries but denied to you by American mainstream medicine.
 Click here to discover Surviving Cancer!
 A Comprehensive Guide to Understanding the Causes, Treatments and Big Business Behind Medicine’s Most Frightening Diagnosis!